webpy/webpy.github.com/tutorial3.md

 Note: This example is for demonstration only.
 It is not secure and should not be used on a production site.

 User authentication is always needed when you want to provide anything user specific.
 Sessions keep track of the current visit but they will not allow you to identify a user.
 Most often user authentication is done by providing functions to login and logout a user.
-Additionally, users often are able to register or delete an account.
+Additionally, users often are able to register or delete their account.

 TODO: ...